Rail (bird): Threats and conservation

 Due to their tendencies towards flightlessness, many island species have been unable to cope with introduced species.
 The most dramatic human-caused extinctions occurred in the Pacific Ocean as people colonised the islands of Melanesia, Polynesia, and Micronesia, during which an estimated 750–1800 species of birds became extinct, half of which were rails.
-Some species that came close to extinction, such as the Lord Howe woodhen, and the takahe, have made modest recoveries due to the efforts of conservation organisations.
+Some species that came close to extinction, such as the Lord Howe woodhen, and the takahē, have made modest recoveries due to the efforts of conservation organisations.
 The Guam rail came perilously close to extinction when brown tree snakes were introduced to Guam, but some of the last remaining individuals were taken into captivity and are breeding well, though attempts at reintroduction have met with mixed results.

 Systematics and evolution

 The family Rallidae was introduced (as Rallia) by the French polymath Constantine Samuel Rafinesque in 1815.

 The family has traditionally been grouped with two families of larger birds, the cranes and bustards, as well as several smaller families of usually "primitive" midsized amphibious birds, to make up the order Gruiformes.
 The alternative Sibley-Ahlquist taxonomy, which has been widely accepted in America, raises the family to ordinal level as the Ralliformes.
 Given uncertainty about gruiform monophyly, this may or may not be correct; it certainly seems more justified than most of the Sibley-Ahlquist proposals.
 However, such a group would probably also include the Heliornithidae (finfoots and sungrebes), an exclusively tropical group that is somewhat convergent with grebes, and usually united with the rails in the Ralli.

-The cladogram below showing the phylogeny of the living and recent extinct Rallidae is based a study by Juan Garcia-R and collaborators published in 2020.
-The genera and number of species are taken from the list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).
+The cladogram below showing the phylogeny of the living and recently extinct Rallidae is mostly based on a study by Juan Garcia-R and collaborators published in 2020.
+The position of the chestnut-headed crake (Anurolimnas castaneiceps) and the arrangement in the tribe Laterallini is based on the study by Emiliano Depino and collaborators that was published in 2023.
+The genera and number of species are taken from the taxonomy published by Avilist.
 The names of the subfamilies and tribes are those proposed by Jeremy Kirchman and collaborators in 2021.

 Extant genera

-The list maintained on behalf of the International Ornithological Committee (IOC) contains 152 species divided into 45 genera.
+The list maintained by the AviList team contains 148 species divided into 38 genera.
 For more detail, see List of rail species.